Senna siamea: Description

-Leaves are alternate, pinnately compound, with slender, green-reddish, tinged axis and 6 to 12 pairs of leaflets on short stalks, rounded at both ends.

 Uses

 This plant has medicinal value and it contains a compound named barakol.
 The leaves, tender pods and seeds are edible, but they must be previously boiled and the water discarded.
 They are used in Burmese and also in Thai cuisine where one of the most well-known preparations is kaeng khilek (แกงขี้เหล็ก).

 In Burmese tradition, during the full moon day of Tazaungmon, Burmese families pick Siamese cassia buds and prepare it in a salad called mezali phu thoke (မယ်ဇလီဖူးသုပ်) or in a soup.

 Other uses include as fodder plant, in intercropping systems, windbreaks, and shelter belts.

 As a hardwood, it is used for ornamentation on instruments (ukuleles and guitars) and decorative products.
 In this capacity it is known as pheasantwood or polohala, named for the similarity of the grain to pheasant feathers.
 It is sometimes used in Chinese furniture (known as jichimu) interchangeably with wood from the Ormosia species.

+Scientific studies have established its medicinal potential, mainly on account of the anxyolitic properties of its main active chemical: barakol.
+It is sold in Asian pharmacies, mostly as a sleep aid, but also to treat constipation and as a hair balm.